vichawans/group_python/README.md

 The usage for each folder and the overall structure is explained below.
 This is not strict, so just add stuff!:
 - Examples of tasks are listed in `examples/`.
 The folder will contain a `README.md` to provide an overview of the example tasks that the scripts in this folder cover.
-- All reusable functions live in `src/`
+- Reusable and stable functions live in `src/`.
-- Scripts that are somewhat stable and do specific tasks live in `script/`.
+- Scripts for specific tasks live in `script/`.
-    Scripts in this folder should be self-contained and likely to call functions in `src/`, but they may just use common libraries such as `iris` or `xarray` to perform some tasks.
+    Scripts in this folder should be self-contained and likely to call functions in `src/`, but they may use shared libraries such as `iris` or `xarray` to perform some tasks.
     - It is good practice to set variables so that scripts are recallable, traceable and task-specific.
 - Interactive data exploration should be in `notebooks/`, especially Python notebooks.
 - Machine-specific and project-specific definitions should be in `config/`